zachanassian/tu_optimize/README.md

   pvp: attacker goes first.
 Simulate/optimize for win rate.
 Normally used for missions or pvp. [default]
   pvp-defense: attacker goes second.
 Simulate/optimize for win rate + stall rate.
 Normally used for pvp defense.
   gw: attacker goes second.
 Simulate/optimize for win rate.
 Normally used for guild wars.
+  gw-abp: attacker goes second.
+Simulate/optimize for average battle points.
+Normally used for guild wars.
   gw-defense: attacker goes first.
 Simulate/optimize for win rate + stall rate.
 Normally used for gw defense.
 Order:
   random: the attack deck is played randomly. [default]